 This argument against the analysis of the overgenerated no/ga as a pronoun suggests simultaneously that the "complementizer no/ga" cannot be a noun.
 Suppose that the children overgenerate the "complementizer no/ga" in relative clauses as Murasugi argued.
 If the "complementizer no/ga" is a noun, then the "relative clauses" must be NPs.
 Then, again, the children must insert the genitive no after those "relative clauses."
 Since they do not, it is clear that the children do not consider the "complementizer no/ga" a noun.
 What the children overgenerate must be no/ga of the category complementizer.
-This presents indirect but strong evidence that the no/ga in question is a complementizer in adult grammar as well.
+This constitutes indirect but strong evidence that the "complementizer no/ga" is not a noun but is indeed a complementizer in adult grammar as well.